balenaltd/handbook/On-call-rotation-primer.md

 On-call rotation primer
 ===

-**Note 1:** This page can be removed in future if this information gets merged into the DevOps playbook.

 **Note 2:** UI references to specific services ("the button in the top right") may not endure over time

 ## 0. Onboarding ("So you want to survive on-call?")